yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### If a then  \\(f(x) < 0\\)

-Strict inequalities are impossible in pracice (unless \\(f(x)\\) is quantized such as only involving integer variables).
+Strict inequalities are impossible in practice (unless \\(f(x)\\) is quantized such as only involving integer variables).
 Hence, you have to use a margin and hope that this in combination with solver tolerances leads to a solution which actually satisfies the constraints (solutions claimed feasible and optimal can easily be infeasible and are only guaranteed to satisfy solver tolerance and termination critera)

 $$
 f(x) \leq -\epsilon  + M(1-a)